Italy's 5-Star says Salvini no longer a credible partner

 Among those at the meeting were 5-Star’s leader Luigi Di Maio, its speaker of the lower house Roberto Fico, and Alessandro Di Batista, who is not in parliament but is perhaps its most charismatic politician with a large personal following.

 On Aug.
-8, in an apparent attempt to capitalize on his surging popularity, Salvini announced his alliance with 5-Star was no longer workable and called for elections that could crown him as prime minister.
+8, in an attempt to capitalize on his surging popularity, Salvini announced his alliance with 5-Star was no longer workable and called for elections that could crown him as prime minister.

 However, his move has not gone to plan.